Quicklinks

 1. Members are appointed by the bylaws committee chair.

-2. The bylaws committee maintains and clarifies the bylaws, monitors adherence to the bylaws, and may propose organizational changes and perform other related tasks as directed by the WSB.
-It will review proposed amendments to the bylaws for recommendation to the WS Conference pursuant to Article XII.
+2. The bylaws committee maintains and clarifies the bylaws and the standing rules of order, monitors adherence to the bylaws and standing rules, and may propose organizational changes and perform other related tasks as directed by the WSB.
+It will review proposed amendments to the bylaws for recommendation to the WS Conference as detailed in Article XII of these bylaws.

 Section 3.
 Convention Planning Committee